Donate

 By Wayne Jackson | Christian Courier

-In approaching the subject of divorce and remarriage, the conscientious Bible student wants to be accurate, but also as compassionate as he possibly can be.
+When approaching the subject of divorce and remarriage, the conscientious Bible student wants to be accurate, yet also as compassionate as possible.

-It is a serious error to loose a restriction that the Lord has bound.
+It is a grave error to loose a restriction that the Lord has bound.
 It is also wrong to bind a law that God has not bound (cf. Mt.
 16:18-19; 18:18).

-Out of a zeal for truth, though, some have overlooked certain biblical principles that pertain to the divorce-remarriage controversy.
-In so doing, they have denied the liberty of remarriage to devout people who very well may have the right to enter a new family relationship.
+Out of a zeal for truth, however, some have overlooked certain biblical principles that pertain to the divorce-remarriage controversy.
+In doing so, they have denied the liberty of remarriage to devout individuals who very well may have the right to enter a new family relationship.

-In view of this, let us reflect upon the following.
+In view of this, could we reflect on the following?

 Principles To Be Recognized

-First, it must be emphasized that civil law is human law.
-Civil laws, of course, are necessary for the maintenance of order in society.
+First, it is essential to emphasize that civil law is a form of human law.
+Civil laws are, of course, necessary for maintaining order in society.
 When they are consistent with divine truth, they have the backing of God, and the Christian must submit to these ordinances (Rom.
 13:1ff).

-1. Civil authority may not legitimize that which is morally wrong, e.g., the abortion of an unborn child, or the practice of a “same-sex marriage.”
+Civil authority may not legitimize that which is morally wrong (e.g., the abortion of an unborn child or the practice of a “same-sex marriage”).
 Laws implementing these evils may be passed in human legal systems, but they will have no divine authority, and Christians must not seek their sanctions or give them credence.

-2. Human law may not demand of the child of God that which is morally or religiously wrong.
-Early Christians who were commanded to offer worship to Caesar refused, even if such meant imprisonment or the forfeiture of their lives.
+Human law cannot require the child of God to do what is morally or religiously wrong.
+Early Christians who were commanded to worship Caesar refused, even if it meant imprisonment or the forfeiture of their lives.

-3. Civil rulers may not prohibit that which is right.
-Should a country outlaw the rite of water baptism (as a means of securing pardon, and entrance into the body of Christ – Acts 2:38; 1 Cor.
-12:13), faithful children of God would ignore such an ordinance and continue to immerse those desiring to become Christians.
+Civil rulers may not prohibit that which is right.
+If a country were to outlaw the rite of water baptism as a means of securing pardon and entrance into the body of Christ (cf. Acts 2:38; 1 Cor.
+12:13), faithful children of God would disregard such an ordinance and continue to immerse those who desire to become Christians.

 And why are these things so?
-Because divine law always takes precedence over the ordinances crafted by men.
+Because divine law always supersedes the ordinances crafted by men.

-Further, it must be noted that civil laws have varied from country to country, and in different epochs of Christian history.
+Furthermore, it is worth noting that civil laws have varied from country to country and across different epochs of Christian history.
 But sacred law in the regime of Jesus Christ will be consistent, and it will remain stable.
-One’s approach to the marriage situation must take this timeless truth into consideration.
+Our approach to the marriage situation must take into account this timeless truth.

 The Application to Divorce and Remarriage